kingjosephm/GAN/README.md

 # Introduction
 The code in this repository aims to develop a conditional generative adversarial network (cGAN) model to convert thermal-spectrum images to the visible spectrum.
-To accomplish this, we curate an image training dataset of matched thermal and visible images.

 This cGAN model will serve as the *first model* in a three-part image classification pipeline of motor vehicle makes and models: 1) images are output from a thermal camera and supplied to the trained cGAN model for conversion to the visible spectrum; 2) the [YOLOv5 algorithm](https://github.com/ultralytics/yolov5) is used on converted visible images to generate bounding box coordinates around any passenger motor vehicles present in the image; 3) images are cropped to the YOLOv5 bounding box area and the make-model of the vehicle is classified using a [second model](https://github.boozallencsn.com/MERGEN/vehicle_make_model_classifier).
 A mockup of this workflow can be found in the [vehicle_image_pipeline](https://github.boozallencsn.com/MERGEN/vehicle_image_pipeline) repository.
+The actual image pipeline will be run on an NVIDIA Jetson device and is still in development.

 Because of a dearth of adequately-sized, representative labeled thermal images of passenger vehicles, we train the vehicle make-model classifier model using labeled RGB images.
 For this reason, an upstream model is needed to convert thermal images to the visible spectrum prior to classification.
+We curate an image training dataset of matched thermal and visible images from [Teledyne FLIR](https://www.flir.com/oem/adas/adas-dataset-form/).

 # Repository branches
 - `main` **[this branch]**: implements Pix2Pix and CycleGAN models in TensorFlow